 You should consider eating healthy foods and getting some exercise and/or meditation the day before the test.
 Doing so will give your brain a little bit of relaxation time.
 For a test of this magnitude, you want to go into it rested and ready, not frazzled and sleep-deprived.

-On the morning of your test day, you will probably be super nervous so be sure to set at least 30 minutes of relaxation time or doing something that helps you relax.
+On the morning of your test day, you will probably be super nervous so be sure to set at least 30 minutes of relaxation time or do something that helps you relax.
 Make sure you eat a balanced breakfast.
-Maybe consider a bowl of cereal, yogurt, an apple – it sounds crazy but carbs are brain food.
-Bring a snack to the test site, this could be yogurt, a granola bar or fruit.
-Eating a snack during your test break will give your brain energy to continue operating and focusing.
+Maybe consider a bowl of cereal, yogurt, or an apple – it sounds crazy but carbs are brain food.
+Bring a snack to the test site, this could be yogurt, a granola bar, or fruit.
+Eating a snack during your test break will give your brain the energy to continue operating and focusing.
 In fact, with a full stomach, you are more likely to focus.

-You now know all the logistics about the grading system, so it’s time we emphasize that getting a “high” score takes a lot of practice and commitment.
+You now know all the logistics of the grading system, so it’s time we emphasize that getting a “high” score takes a lot of practice and commitment.
 You will need to get a head start in your studying strategy and take every practice guide very seriously.